Is full-fat food better for you than low-fat or fat-free food?

 August 26, 2020

-Is low-fat ice cream better for you than regular ice cream?
+Is low-fat yogurt better for you than regular yogurt?
 What about “light” versus regular salad dressing?
 Or skim milk compared to nut-based versions?

 The answers might surprise you.